scil_tractogram_register.py

 -h, --help show this help message and exit

---out_name OUT_NAME Filename of the transformation matrix,
+--out_name OUT_NAME Filename of the transformation matrix.

-the registration type will be appended as a suffix,
+The registration type will be appended as a suffix,

 --moving_tractogram_ref MOVING_TRACTOGRAM_REF